Dietetics (Pre-Registration) - MSc

-Career prospects on completion of the course are varied.
+Graduates enjoy a good variety of career options.
 Most graduates normally choose to work within the NHS as dietitians.
 Others will work in health education, health promotion, general practice, private healthcare and government advisory posts.
 Opportunities also exist in the food and pharmaceutical industries in, for example: food labelling, nutrient profiling, product and recipe development, product evaluation and special diet foods.
 Some graduates may apply for the opportunity to study for a higher degree (ProfDoc or PhD).

 A good honours degree (minimum upper second class honours (2:1) or above is required that includes significant emphasis on human physiology and biochemistry.

 An application should illustrate what has been done by the applicant to research, and understand more about the role of a dietitian.
-In particular, evidence of understanding the skills, attributes and values required to work as a dietitian should be evident in the application.
+In particular, evidence of understanding the skills, attributes and values required to work as a dietitian should be shown in the application supporting statement.

-Where an applicant has an undergraduate degree in a related subject but does not have the required biological science content they can be considered for entry to the course if they can demonstrate the appropriate skill development in their undergraduate degree (eg nursing or psychology degree) and they complete the biological science content in Years One and Two of the undergraduate Master of Dietetics (MDiet) course as an associate student (consisting of two modules in semester 1 and one module in semester 2).
-This would then permit entry into the MSc Dietetics (pre-registration) course the following year.
+Where an applicant has an undergraduate degree in a related subject but does not have the required biological science content they can be considered for entry to the course as an associate student if they can demonstrate the appropriate professional skill development following their undergraduate degree (e.g. nursing or psychology degree).
+As a successful associate student, theywill complete the biological science content in Years One and Two of the undergraduate Master of Dietetics (MDiet) (consisting of two modules in semester 1 and one module in semester 2).
+If they complete these modules with a pass of >60%, this would then permit entry into the MSc Dietetics (pre-registration) course the following year.

-We appreciate that it can be difficult to get shadowing experience, so relevant experience that demonstrates transferable skills to those required by dietitians would be beneficial.
+We appreciate that it can be difficult to get shadowing experience, so relevant personal and professional experience that demonstrates development of key transferable skills to those required by dietitians would be beneficial.

 International: You will be required to provide evidence of English language competence at no less than IELTS 7.0 and no individual component score below 6.5.